 If you volunteer with rescue dogs, you’re likely to notice something pretty quickly: The shelters are full of pit bulls.
-These dogs are beloved by their fan base and becoming ever more popular, despite being banned from cities and housing throughout the country, but they are also by far the most common dog in shelters.
+These dogs are beloved by their fan base and becoming ever more popular, despite being banned from cities and housing throughout the country, but they are also by far the most common dog in shelters, and the breed that most often dies there.

 The Pit Bull Label